skexzeal/ios_sdk/doc/english/web_views.md

 ### <a id="native-add">Add native adjust iOS SDK

 In oder to use adjust SDK in your web views, you need to add adjust's native iOS SDK to your app.
-To install adjust's native iOS SDK, follow the `Basic integration` chapter of our [iOS SDK README][basic_integration].
+To install adjust's native iOS SDK, follow the `Basic integration` chapter of our [iOS SDK README][basic-integration].

 ### <a id="bridge-add">Add AdjustBridge to your project

 In Xcode's `Project Navigator` locate the `Supporting Files` group (or any other group of your choice).
 From Finder drag the `AdjustBridge` subdirectory into Xcode's `Supporting Files` group.

-![][bridge_drag]
+![][drag]

 In the dialog `Choose options for adding these files` make sure to check the checkbox to `Copy items into destination group's folder` and select the upper radio button to `Create groups for any added folders`.

-![][bridge_add]
+![][add]

-### <a id="bridge-integrate-app">3.
-Integrate AdjustBridge into your app
+### <a id="bridge-integrate-app">Integrate AdjustBridge into your app

 In the Project Navigator open the source file your View Controller.
 Add the `import` statement at the top of the file.
 In the `viewDidLoad` or `viewWillAppear` method of your Web View Delegate add the following calls to `AdjustBridge`: